patik123/patik123/README.md

  🌍 I like to share my knowledge with anyone who likes to get it.

+ 💻 Now I working on my first web app (full featured file manager) - Maybe it will be open source 😉

  ✉️ My contact email is: [patik.developer@outlook.com](mailto:patik.developer@outlook.com)